Joining the Flux community

 - paste iCalendar URL (ends with

-- Talk to us in the #flux channel on CNCF Slack
+- Slack: Join in and talk to us in the #flux channel on CNCF Slack

-The Flux community is governed by the governance document, and involvement is defined in https://github.com/fluxcd/community/blob/main/https://github.com/fluxcd/community/blob/main/community-roles.md.
+The Flux community is governed by the governance document, involvement is defined in https://github.com/fluxcd/community/blob/main/community-roles.md, and processes can be found in https://github.com/fluxcd/community/blob/main/PROCESS.md.
 We as a community follow the code of conduct.